- 1 Check out these Halloween Safety Tips to protect our favorite trick or treaters and family pets!

 - Download the Red Cross Emergency First Aid App.
 One is available for humans … and pets too!

 - Carry your child’s emergency medications with you, just in case.

 - If out Trick-or-Treating, do NOT provoke animals, whether in a doorway or in a yard.

 - Do not ever feed a pet any candy.
 Candy, especially chocolate, can be lethal to an animal.
 Think about stashing the treats up high.

 - Sugar-free (artificial sweetener xylitol) can also cause serious health issues for pets.

 - Halloween can be a day of stress for family pets.
 Place them out of danger.
 Restrict them to an area where they can find quiet and less-stressful activities

 - If you are the owner (or caretaker) of a black cat, bring them inside.
-People can be mean, especially on this particular holiday
+People can be mean or even abusive, especially on this particular holiday.

 - Be mindful of electricity sources or electrical cords.
 No chewing!

 - If your pet is accompanying you while Trick-or-Treating, make sure they have updated tags and ID’s on their collar … or consider having them micro-chipped.